Arizona Court Records

 What Information is Required to Obtain Arizona Traffic Court Records?

-Persons interested in obtaining traffic court records are required provide pertinent details about the required traffic court records, including the person's full name, social security number, and date of birth so the records can be located.
-If there is a need, payments can be made by the requesting party to enable the processing and delivery of the records.
-A valid ID for verification should be presented by the person receiving the records beforehand.
+Persons interested in obtaining traffic court records are required to provide pertinent details about the required records, including the person's full name, social security number, and date of birth, so that the records can be located.
+If necessary, the requesting party can make payments to enable the processing and delivery of the records.
+The person receiving the records should present a valid ID for verification beforehand.

 Are all Traffic Violations Handled the Same Way in Arizona?

 Civil traffic violations are handled differently from criminal traffic violations.
-Still, despite the offense in the citation, most civil traffic violations are handled the same way, and all criminal traffic violations are handled the same way.
+Still, despite the offense in the citation, most civil traffic violations are dealt with the same way, and all criminal traffic violations are handled the same way.

 Can Arizona Traffic Records Be Sealed or Expunged?

-In Arizona, there is no expungement law, but it is possible to have misdemeanors and felony convictions "set aside".
+There is no expungement law in Arizona, but it is possible to have misdemeanors and felony convictions "set aside".
 This does not remove the charge or conviction from your record, but it will inform all who enquire that a court has vacated your conviction and the charges were dismissed.
 To be eligible to set your convictions aside, you should not have been involved in an offense involving a deadly weapon or resulting in serious physical injury.
 You should not have committed the violation on a suspended license.

 If you were wrongfully arrested or charged and acquitted, you can petition the courts to enter on your record that you have been cleared of all charges.
-Your arrest record will not be given to any person based on a judge's instructions.
+Based on a judge's instructions, your arrest record will not be given to anyone.

-Receipt of a traffic citation in Arizona will result in a visit to a traffic court if the offense is indicated to be a criminal offense.
-You will need to show up in court to respond to the charges.
-This occurs when the offense is deemed to be a misdemeanor or a felony.
+The receipt of a traffic citation in Arizona may result in a visit to a traffic court if the offense is indicated to be a criminal offense.
+Typically, recipients will need to show up in court to respond to the charges.
+This occurs when the offense is deemed a misdemeanor or a felony.

 You can also end up in traffic court if the officer indicates the charges are civil offenses, but you wish to plead Not Responsible for the charges and contest the ticket.